Skip to main content

 Platform Notes

-Windows: Uses file indices for change detection.
+Windows: Uses file indices for change detection where available, falling back to path-only matching.
 Supports long paths transparently.
 Network drives may require polling. macOS: Leverages FSEvents and native inodes.
 Integrates with Time Machine exclusions.
 APFS provides efficient cloning.
 Linux: Full inode support with detailed permissions.
 Handles diverse filesystems from ext4 to ZFS.
 Symbolic links supported with cycle detection.

 Best Practices

 Always let indexing jobs complete or pause them properly.
-Force-killing can corrupt the job state.
+Force-killing can corrupt the job state and require reindexing from scratch.